nlpaueb/SumQE/README.md

 for each document of the organization, the peer (system's) and model (human's) summaries followed from the human scores (the scores that annotators assigned), and the ROUGE, BLEU scores that are calculated automatically.

-In order to construct your datasets, you have to follow the structure shown below for each particular year.
+In order to construct your own datasets, you have to follow the structure shown below for each particular year.
 Make sure that your files are renamed correctly.
-Bellow is the structure:

 ```
 project